wiseman-timelord/Chat-VulkanLlama/README.md

 You:
 ```

-### USAGE:
+### USAGE: (including linux)
 1) Download the package, extract somewhere on drive, to its own folder, then open folder in, explorer on Admin account or shell with Admin rights.
 2) For Windows users, install requirements by double clicking `WinInstall.bat` or run `wsl pip install -r requirements.txt`.
-For Linux users run `pip install -r requirements.txt`
+(For Linux users run `pip install -r requirements.txt`.)
-3) Copy Llama 2 GGML bsed model with the "*.bin" extention into the "models" folder, eg `llama2_7b_chat_uncensored.ggmlv3.q4_0.bin`, the required "config.json" is already present.
+3) Copy Llama 2 GGML bsed model with the "*.bin" extention into the "models" folder, eg `llama2_7b_chat_uncensored.ggmlv3.q4_0.bin`, the required "config.json" is already present.)
-4) For Windows users, double click the `Llama2Robot.bat` or run `wsl python3 main.py`.
-For Linux users, run `python3 main.py` and ensure to use 85 columns for the window.
+4) For Windows users, double click the `Llama2Robot.bat` or run `wsl python3 main.py`. ( For Linux users, run `python3 main.py` and ensure to use 85 columns for the window ) .

 ### REQUIREMENTS:
-Windows with WSL, Linux is unconfirmed.
+Windows with WSL (later also linux)

 ### NOTES:
 * This program is designed to be run on Windows/WSL/Python, it will not work in Windows/Python without WSL, this is because of the use of, `jaxlib` and `jax[cpu]`.